python-semver/python-semver/docs/advanced/combine-pydantic-and-semver.rst

 "enforces type hints at runtime, and provides user friendly errors when data is invalid."

-If you are working with Pydantic>2.0 and pydantic-extra-types>=2.10.0 you can use the built in `_VersionPydanticAnnotation` type, which wraps the `python-semver` `Version` type.
+If you are working with Pydantic>2.0 and pydantic-extra-types>=2.10.0 use the built in `_VersionPydanticAnnotation` type, which wraps the :class:`Version <semver.version.Version>` class.

     .. code-block:: python